squiggle-lang/squiggle-lang.org/tutorial/chapter/5/index.md

 ## Property access

-Property access is written just like JavaScript.
-The difference is that Squiggle will throw an exception unless the Squiggle code `obj has key` is `true`.
+Property access is a bit different than JavaScript, so that Squiggle can help you out with potential programming errors.

+Dots are still used to get keys in most cases, but `{braces}` are used instead of `[brackets]` to get dynamic values.
+Both forms throw an error unless `obj has key`.

 ```squiggle
 let object = {property: "Foo"}